hmito/esj73web/about_en.md

 - No advance registration is required.
 - Please note that the conference will not provide free food or drinks.
 - Further details will be announced in due course.

+## Wi-Fi connectivity
+Free Wi-Fi is available at both venues.

+- **Yoshida-South Campus, Kyoto University:** [eduroam](https://www.eduroam.jp/en) is generally available throughout the venue.
+Participants with an eduroam account may use this service.
+- **Kyoto International Conference Center (ICC Kyoto):** Free Public Wi-Fi \([ICCK_Public_WiFi](https://www.icckyoto.or.jp/en/facility-2/free-wifi/)\) is available throughout the venue.
+Please note that each connection session is limited to 60 minutes.

+*Note that this information is provided for reference regarding venue facilities only.
+The conference organizers cannot guarantee the quality or availability of the wireless network at the venues and will not provide any support for Wi-Fi connectivity.
+We kindly ask for your understanding that inquiries regarding Wi-Fi cannot be accommodated.*

 ## Support for Participants